My soccer groundhopping trips don't really begin until I talk footy at UK customs. And…

-I’m starting to really miss hitting customs in the UK.
-The new kiosks are screwing everything up — yeah, and making life simpler and smoother.
+I’m starting to really miss going through customs in the UK.
+The new kiosks are screwing everything up — and making life simpler and smoother.
 Whatever.

 They always asked what I’ll be doing in the UK, and sometimes I’d say I’m here to watch some football.
 Here’s what happened once when I said that.

-One time, he asked me who I support.
+One time, the agent asked me who I support.
 First I didn’t understand him (it takes me a bit to adjust to the accent, especially when I haven’t slept) and I said “Fulham … unfortunately.”
-He smiled at this very-English-of-me expression.
+He smiled at this very-English-of-me sarcasm.

 Then he said what so many English people say at this point: “Why?”
 Imagine an English person arriving in the US and saying they’re a Kansas City Chiefs fan.
 You’d want to know why, too.